 “I started as a dancer when I was quite young and I never saw a show!”
 Doidge admits.
 “The first time I watched a musical was in 2008 and it was ‘Guys and Dolls’ and ‘Wicked’—immediately I was blown away.
 I knew that’s what I wanted to do for life.”

 The trio were prepared for intense days of acting and honest talk.
 “We all had some very deep conversations,” Harris recalls.
 “Normally children are always looking for acceptance by their parents for their choices, their lifestyle, their individuality.
 In the show, it’s the other way around.
 It’s the parent yearning for acceptance from his son.
-That’s the story told here and the audience can relate to a parent-child relationship because most of us do have parents.”
+That’s the story told here and the audience can relate to a parent-child relationship.”

 Priscilla: Queen of the Desert truly displays the issue of relevance.
 “There is real heart captured in this play,” says Doidge, the youngest cast member.
 “For me, I want the audience to walk away feeling happy and wonderful, and I think the musical does that so well.
 Sure, it’s quite confronting in regards to acceptance but that’s a great lesson if someone’s thinking a different way.”